 The refractive index of prescription lenses extends from 1.5 standard index to 1.74 high index.
 High-index materials offer ultra-thin, lighter lenses, unlike standard-index materials, which makes up thicker lenses.

 When individuals have trouble with vision, such as farsightedness (hyperopia) or nearsightedness (myopia), an optometrist may prescribe eyeglass lenses to correct refractive errors.
-Vision correction often happens when eyeglass prescriptions provide the necessary lens power (the degree of light-bending ability).
+Your visual acuity improves when eyeglass prescriptions provide the necessary lens power (the degree of light-bending ability).